dev-rathore/cloud-cache/README.md

 I divided the landing page into 6 main sections:

-1. **Hero Section** - This is the first thing users see, so it should be engaging.Includes a catchy headline, a brief value proposition, and a strong call-to-action (CTA).
+1. **Hero Section** - This is the first thing users see, so it should be engaging.
+Includes a catchy headline, a brief value proposition, and a strong call-to-action (CTA).
 2. **Features Section** - Highlights the core benefits of the cloud cache.
 Uses icons and concise descriptions to keep it scannable.
 Designed in a grid or card-based layout for better readability.
-3. **Projects Section** - Showcases previous achievements, case studies, or implementation process.
-Ensures each project has a title, image, and brief description.
+3. **Projects Section** - Showcases previous achievements, case studies, or implementation processes.
+Ensures each process has a brief description.
 4. **Testimonials Section** - Builds credibility by displaying reviews from real users.
 Uses images, and short quotes for authenticity.
 Includes a grid layout for readability.
 5. **Pricing Section** - Provides clear pricing tiers for different plans.
 Uses comparison cards to highlight differences.
 Ensures transparency to build trust with potential customers.
 6. **CTA (Call to Action) Section** - Reinforces the main CTA from the hero section.
 Uses high-contrast buttons and compelling copy.

 ### Design & Technical Implementation

-- Developed using React + Tailwind CSS for fast and scalable UI.
+- Developed using React + TypeScript + Tailwind CSS + Shadcn for fast and scalable UI.
 - Uses Framer Motion for animations and smooth transitions.
 - Implemented dark mode for better accessibility.
+- [Mocked backend requests](https://github.com/dev-rathore/cloud-cache/blob/main/src/services/data.service.ts) using JavaScript Promises and setTimeout.
 - **Consistent color scheme** - Follows brand colors for a professional look.
-- **Typography** - Uses tailwind css readable fonts with hierarchy (text-lg, text-base, text-sm).
+- **Typography** - Uses Tailwind CSS readable fonts with hierarchy (text-lg, text-base, text-sm).
 - **Spacing & alignment** - Ensures enough padding and margin for a clean layout.
 - **Responsive design** - Mobile-first approach to ensure a seamless experience across devices.